Akshit7-Jain/Akshit7-Jain/README.md

 ## 👋 Hi there, I am so glad you're here!

 Welcome to my corner of GitHub!
 I am passionate about growing in carrier, picking up new tech skills and challanges, making life little more overwhelming ( with lots of fun).
-Here you will find:
+Here you will find: <br>
 <br>🛠️ Projects I’m building or contributing to
-📚 Things I’ve learned while juggling work, deadlines, and debugging 🌱 Bits of inspiration for anyone trying to survive—and thrive—in the corporate jungle
+<br>📚 Things I’ve learned while juggling work, deadlines, and debugging
+<br>🌱 Bits of inspiration for anyone trying to survive—and thrive—in the corporate jungle<br>

-Let’s connect, learn, and grow together—one repo at a time.
+<br>Let’s connect, learn, and grow together—one repo at a time.
-You bring the snacks, I’ll bring the code 🍪💻
+<br>You bring the snacks, I’ll bring the code 🍪💻

 ## 🌐 Socials: